crftbt/EveryByteCounts.org/alpine/sway-greetd.md

-# Steps to install Sway with Greetd on Alpine 3.20.0
+# Steps to install Sway with Greetd + GTKGreet on Alpine 3.20.0

 1. ```doas apk -U upgrade```
 2. ```doas setup-xorg-base```